Madrid asks for Spanish army's help in battling coronavirus surge | Health

 Madrid asks for Spanish army's help in battling coronavirus surge

-Madrid's regional government chief requested the army's help on Monday to fight the coronavirus surge in and around the Spanish capital where local authorities have ordered a partial lockdown of some poorer areas, prompting protests during the weekend.
+Madrid's regional government chief requested the army's help on Monday in fighting the coronavirus surge in the Spanish capital where local authorities ordered a partial lockdown of some poorer districts, prompting protests.

 ALSO READ